nephatrine/docker-alpine-s6/README.md

 - ``/mnt/config``: Configuration & Logs.
 Do not share with multiple containers.

-You can perform some basic configuration and troubleshooting of the container using the files and directories listed below.
+You can perform some basic configuration of the container using the files and directories listed below.

-- ``/mnt/config/bin/``: User Scripts.
 - ``/mnt/config/etc/crontabs/<user>``: User Crontabs. [*]
 - ``/mnt/config/etc/logrotate.conf``: Logrotate Global Configuration.
 - ``/mnt/config/etc/logrotate.d/``: Logrotate Additional Configuration.
-- ``/mnt/config/log/``: Application Logs.

 **[*] Changes to some configuration files may require service restart to take immediate effect.**